 - To block your ISP, cybercriminals, and governments from analyzing your online activity

 - To protect your online activity when using a public WiFi hotspot (in a café or library)

 - To keep yourself as anonymous as possible while using the internet

 Free VPN alternatives for Macbook

 While these above 6 reasons may completely satisfy lots of users, it is possible that you would like to have more privacy and security being a political activist, a whistleblower, a hacker, or just a citizen who know their rights for anonymity.
-We need to address these users, too, because they actually are the ones who really need to be cautious about which VPN they use.
-Please check out our Best VPN for Mac page for more information.
+These are users that shouldn’t rely on a free VPN and instead look for paid alternatives.